 Author’s note: An earlier version of this article first appeared in August 2009.
 We’ve completely rewritten and expanded it, clearing up some errors and misconceptions and adding new information and new images.

 Around 1951, Cadillac conceived a new image leader: the Eldorado convertible, which debuted in January 1953.
 Like the original Sixty Special, it was a showcase for advanced styling features, including cut-down fenders and Cadillac’s first wraparound windshield.
-It was expensive to build, however, and with a lofty $7,750 price tag — more than twice as much as a Series 62 sedan — it was not a volume seller; Cadillac built only 532 for 1953.
+It was expensive to build, however, and with a lofty $7,750 price tag — more than twice as much as a Series 62 sedan — it was not a volume seller.
+Cadillac built only 532 for 1953.
 Subsequent Eldorados were more like other Cadillacs, allowing a lower price and more comfortable profit margins.
-Sales remained modest, reaching a peak of 6,050 units in 1956, when a hardtop coupe, the Eldorado Seville, was added to the line.
+Sales remained modest, reaching a peak of 6,050 units in 1956, when a hardtop coupe called Eldorado Seville was added to the line.

 Roughly a year after the debut of the first Eldorado, Harley Earl began pushing for an even more upscale four-door hardtop model, the Eldorado Brougham.
 As originally conceived, the Brougham was to be both a styling leader and an engineering flagship, with fuel injection, disc brakes, a rear transaxle, and independent rear suspension.
 Cadillac’s engineering staff was leery of its likely costs, but the corporation eventually approved it as a rival for Ford’s forthcoming Continental Mark II.

 Nonetheless, Cadillac introduced a second-generation Brougham in January 1959, more conservatively styled than before, but still priced at over $13,000.
-To reduce labor costs, it was now built by Pinin Farina in Turin, although it was styled in Detroit.
+To reduce labor costs, it was now built by Pinin Farina in Turin, although the car was styled in Detroit.

 With the U.S. economy still in the throes of recession, the new Brougham was not heavily promoted and Cadillac’s contract with Farina apparently called for only 100 cars per year.
 Total production for 1959 was actually 99, followed by 101 of the mildly restyled 1960 version.
 We don’t know if Cadillac made money on them or not, but given their unique glass, trim, and exterior sheet metal, as well as the cost of transatlantic shipping, it seems unlikely.

-Historian Maurice Hendry says that by mid-1959 the Brougham’s days were numbered.
-Ford had already given up on the Mark II, rolling the Continental brand back into Lincoln.
-The Brougham was dropped after the 1960 model year, although retired GM designer Pierre Ollier says its styling had a strong influence on Cadillac’s 1961 line.
+By mid-1959, the Brougham’s days were numbered.
+Ford had already given up on the Mark II, rolling the Continental Division back into Lincoln.
+The Eldorado Brougham was dropped after the 1960 model year, although retired GM designer Pierre Ollier says its styling had a strong influence on Cadillac’s 1961 line.
 The Eldorado Seville hardtop was dropped at the same time, leaving the convertible, which survived through the 1966 model year.

 THE XP-715 AND XP-727